 The expressions syntax is designed to be as familiar to “normal usage” as possible, most people that have used Excel should be pretty comfortable with the way of entering expressions.
-An expressions will always return a value when they are evaluated, if the expression contains errors, it will silently return 0 (zero).
+An expression will always return a value when it is evaluated, if the expression contains errors, it will silently return 0 (zero).

 You can think of the content of the formula field as an assignment expression, the field will get the return value of the expression in the formula field.
-If an expression can’t be evaluated due to invalid syntax or referring to undefined field names, it will silently return zero.
+If an expression can’t be evaluated due to invalid syntax or referring to undefined field names, it will silently return 0 (zero).